 Hili Archaeological Park Abu Dhabi

 Those looking to visit other heritage sites in the UAE may visit the Hili Archaeological Park in Abu Dhabi.
-Located 10 kilometres outside Al Ain, the area features a public garden and a historical site with a history traced back to the Bronze Age.
+Located 10 kilometres outside Al Ain, the area is a combination of a public garden and a historical site with a history that can be traced back to the Bronze Age.

-Most of the UAE heritage site monuments are from the Umm an-Nar period and are dated from 2500 BCE to 2000 BCE.
+Most of the monuments in the UAE heritage site are from the Umm an-Nar period and are dated from 2500 BCE to 2000 BCE.
 There are also several ancient tombs and settlements in and outside the park.
-A notable structure is the Hili Grand Tomb used to bury the dead from surrounding settlements.
+A notable structure is the Hili Grand Tomb which was used to bury the dead from surrounding settlements.

 - Location: Mohammed Bin Khalifa Street, Al Ain